flame-engine/flame/doc/components.md

 used.
 By default `strictMode` is `false` in the children set, but if you set it to true, then the queries will have to be registered with `children.register` before a query can be used.

-If you know in compile time that you will later will run a query of a specific type it is recommended to register the query no matter if the `strictMode` is set to `true` or `false`, since there are some performance benefits to gain from it.
+If you know in compile time that you later will run a query of a specific type it is recommended to register the query, no matter if the `strictMode` is set to `true` or `false`, since there are some performance benefits to gain from it.
 The `register` call is usually done in `onLoad`.

 Example: